sudosu404/tailnet-lib/README.md

 - No need to spin up a dedicated Tailscale container for every service.
 - No need to configure virtual hosts in Tailscale network.
 - Automatically supports Tailscale/LetsEncrypt certificates.
-- Supports multiple protocols (HTTP, HTTPS).
+- Supports multiple schemes (HTTP, HTTPS).
 - Easy configuration using Docker labels.
 - Lightweight, Docker-based architecture.